Goodreads: An Analysis of Data Trends in Reader Behavior

 This exploration will be framed around the following 6 questions:

-- What impact does page number have on popularity and rating?
+- Does page number have an impact on popularity and rating?

 - What impact does being a part of a series have?